Blog

 2. Select "Record Macro, " perform the action, and stop recording.

-3. You can assign a macro to a keyboard shortcut or button.
+3. You can assign a macro to a keyboard shortcut or a button.

-Advanced users can also write their own functions in VBA, e.g., for financial calculations or report generation.
+Advanced users can also write their own VBA functions, for example, for financial calculations or generating reports.

 The most common mistakes made by Office users

-1. Failure to save the document regularly – use the Ctrl + S shortcut frequently or enable automatic saving in OneDrive.
+1. If you don't save your document regularly, use the Ctrl + S shortcut often or enable auto-save in OneDrive.

-2. Ignore the "Save As" option – save drafts as separate files to avoid overwriting.
+2. Ignore the "Save As" option —save drafts as separate files to avoid overwriting them.

 3. Suboptimal formatting – using spaces to create spacing instead of tabs and styles.

-4. Lack of knowledge of basic functions – users often enter functions manually, without using the available wizards and suggestions.
+4. Lack of familiarity with basic functions – users often enter functions manually instead of using the available wizards and suggestions.

 Summary: Make your life easier with the Office cheat sheet

-By mastering keyboard shortcuts and implementing practical tips, you can significantly improve your efficiency when working with Microsoft Word and Excel.
-Regardless of your skill level, the above techniques will save you time, help you avoid mistakes, and allow you to take full advantage of Microsoft Office.
+By mastering keyboard shortcuts and putting these practical tips into practice, you can significantly improve your efficiency when working with Microsoft Word and Excel.
+Regardless of your skill level, these techniques will help you save time, avoid mistakes, and make the most of Microsoft Office.

-Remember that the key to success is to use shortcuts regularly —the more you use them, the more natural they become.
+Remember that the key to success is using shortcuts regularly —the more you use them, the more natural they become.

 Sign in